Tracy K. Smithhttps://barclayagency.com/speakers/tracy-k.-smith

 In her memoir, Ordinary Light, Smith explores her own experience of race, religion, and the death of her mother shortly after Smith graduated from Harvard.
 The book was a finalist for the National Book Award, and named a Notable Book by both the New York Times and Washington Post.

 Smith’s fourth book of poems, Wade in the Water, won the Anisfield-Wolf Book Award for its examination of the grave contradictions tied up in America’s history.
 In documentary “found” and “erasure” poems, Smith unravels the knot of racism and denial as the central conundrum of America, and she forges a vocabulary of compassion as a possible route forward through our current strife.
 In 2019 a selection of her poetry titled Eternity: Selected Poems was published in the UK.
-In 2020 Smith and Changtai Bi, co-translated Chinese poet Yi Lei's book of poetry My Name Will Grow Wide Like a Tree (Graywolf Press, November 3, 2020).
+In 2020 Smith and Changtai Bi, co-translated Chinese poet Yi Lei's book of poetry My Name Will Grow Wide Like a Tree.
+Her next book will be Such Color: New and Selected Poems (Graywolf Press, October 5, 2021).

 Smith wrote the libretto for an opera titled Castor and Patience.
 Rooted in a conflict over historically black-owned land, the work is a collaboration with composer Gregory Spears.
 Originally set to premiere in July 2020 with the Cincinnati Opera, the work has been postponed to the 2021 season.